Demo

 THE JOB

-We are recruiting for two Community Engagement Coordinators, one to serve North Seattle and the other the downtown core (including Chinatown International District, Pioneer Square, and SODO).
-Your job will include sharing information, engaging with the community, and gathering feedback to inform City of Seattle issues, projects, and programs.
+We are recruiting two Community Engagement Coordinators: one to serve North Seattle and the other to serve the downtown core (including Chinatown International District, Pioneer Square, and SODO).
+We need people with experience working successfully with Native, Black, Indigenous, and People of Color communities, across neighborhoods, and with differing age groups and abilities.
+Your job will include sharing information, connecting communities to city departments and/or resources, collaborating with city departments to disseminate program information, data collection and tracking, and gathering feedback to inform City of Seattle issues, projects, and programs.
 Your work will include providing community support, capacity building, customer relations, and constituent casework.

 In your assigned region, your focus will be on: